 Precedent Set by Pollard v.
 Pollard

 In Texas, the case Pollard v.
 Pollard set a precedent for the situation of a spouse’s death before a divorce was finalized.
 In this case, the wife died while the appellate court was hearing the divorce case.
-The case had dragged on for close to nine years with divorce being granted twice and then reversed and remanded twice.
+The case had dragged on for close to nine years with the divorce going back and forth.
 The Court of Appeals Texas, Fifth District in Dallas gave its final ruling on June 15, 2010.
 The court ruled that despite the length of the case, since no final divorce had been granted, the parties were married at the time of the decedent spouse’s death.

 The surviving spouse was a beneficiary or heir to the deceased wife’s estate.
 The probate court had jurisdiction to determine property distribution based on any estate planning documents the couple had or intestate laws if no estate planning existed.